 Bond and jaws then fight, and 007 gets the better of him by putting an electric lamp in his mouth and electrocuting him and disposing of him out of the train window.
 Anya Amasova then falls into Bond’s arms after realising he saved her life.

-In Sardinia, Bond meets up with Q, who gives him a new car, a Lotus Espirit to use while he’s on the island.
+In Sardinia, Bond meets up with Q, who gives him a new car, a Lotus Esprit to use while he’s on the island.
 Bond and Amasova then head to Stromberg’s disguised as marine biologists, but Stromberg soon discovers their real identity after Jaws alerts him it’s the two from Egypt.

 Stromberg orders Jaws to kill them both once they get back on the island of Sardinia.
-Bond and Amasova are then driving in the Lotus Espirit when they’re pursued by henchemn on a motorbike and in cars.
+Bond and Amasova are then driving in the Lotus Esprit when they’re pursued by henchemn on a motorbike and in cars.
 Bond seess them off, before a helicopter then starts firing on them.

 Bond then drives the Lotus off the pier and into the sea, as the car quickly transforms into a submarine.
 Bond can see the helicopter hovering above the sea, and fires a torpedo, shooting down the chopper and killing Stromberg’s personal pilot Naomi.

-In the Lotus Espirit submarine, Bond and Amasova head to Atlantis but are pursued by more henchmen divers.
+In the Lotus Esprit submarine, Bond and Amasova head to Atlantis but are pursued by more henchmen divers.
 Bond sees them off but the vehicle starts to leak, so they have to drive it out onto the beach and onto dry land.